Skip to main content

 Adelaide University’s Master of Finance and Business Analytics will prepare you for advanced roles in financial services.
 If you’re looking to change careers, deepen your business knowledge or widen your job prospects – this degree is for you.

 Over two years of full-time study, you’ll build a solid foundation across key business disciplines, while deepening your understanding of financial concepts like equity valuation, fixed income securities, derivatives and investment management.
-You’ll also sharpen your analytical skills, exploring customer analytics, predictive and visual analytics and modern technologies like AI and big data.
+You’ll also sharpen your analytical skills by exploring customer analytics, predictive and visual analytics and modern technologies such as AI and big data.
 Work on real-world projects focusing on finance and business analytics, so you’ll be ready to enter your chosen field.

 Your studies will prepare you to work in various industries, including commercial banking, investment banking, equity research, corporate finance consulting, private equity, corporate treasury, risk analysis and credit analysis.